alamminsalo/orion/README.md

 sudo pacman -S git gcc qt5-base qt5-quickcontrols qt5-svg qt5-webengine mpv
 ```

-If using backend other than mpv, install those packages instead
+If using backend other than mpv, install those packages instead.
+Also change the line saying `CONFIG += BACKEND_MPV` in the .pro file to the backend you wish to use:

+`CONFIG += BACKEND_QTAV` or `CONFIG += BACKEND_MULTIMEDIA`, meaning qtav or qt multimedia, respectively

 ####Get libcommuni, build and install it: